Fearkin/auf/README.md

 ### Building from source
 auf is written in Rust, so you'll need to grab a Rust installation in order to compile it.
 In general, auf tracks the latest stable release of the Rust compiler.

-To build auf:
+To build auf for Linux:
-For linux:
 ```
 $ git clone https://github.com/Fearkin/auf
 $ cargo build --release